【Hiroshi Fujiwara Interview】"AI won't eliminate music" - A speaker from fragment × BE@RBRICK appears | MEDICOM TOY

 BE@RBRICK AUDIO Portable Bluetooth® Speaker FRAGMENT 400%

 A collaboration model has arrived: a BE@RBRICK speaker developed by Rinaro, in partnership with fragment, led by Hiroshi Fujiwara.
 Available in two simple designs: BLACK and WHITE.
-It embodies the aesthetic of HF, who has been involved with countless BE@RBRICK projects.
+It embodies the aesthetic of HF, who has created numerous BE@RBRICKs.

-Additionally, an interview with Pavlo Shymanovych, founder and CEO of Rinaro, about the development of the "BE@RBRICK AUDIO Portable Bluetooth® Speaker" can be foundhere
+Additionally, an interview with Pavlo Shimanovych, founder and CEO of Rinaro, about the development of the "BE@RBRICK AUDIO Portable Bluetooth® Speaker" can be foundhere

 Text by SHINNO Kunihiko | Photographs by TAKAYANAGI Ken | Edit by TOMIYAMA Eizaburo